nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to make an appointment for the selected patient.
-2. Medimate asks for the date, starting time and ending time for the appointment.
+2. MediMate asks for the date, starting time and ending time for the appointment.
 3. User inputs the date, starting time and ending time for the appointment.
-4. Medimate makes the appointment for the patient.
+4. MediMate makes the appointment for the patient.

    Use case ends.

 **Extensions**

 * 3a.
 Starting time is before current time.
   * 3a1.
-Medimate asks User for new valid appointment time.
+MediMate asks User for new valid appointment time.
   * 3a2.
 User inputs valid appointment time.
     Use Case resumes at step 4.

 * 3b.
 Starting time is after ending time.
   * 3b1.
-Medimate asks User for new valid appointment time.
+MediMate asks User for new valid appointment time.
   * 3b2.
 User inputs valid appointment time.
     Use Case resumes at step 4.

 * 3c.
 User input appointment time has clash with the doctor's schedule.
   * 3c1.
-Medimate asks User for new valid appointment time.
+MediMate asks User for new valid appointment time.
   * 3c2.
 User inputs valid appointment time.
     Use Case resumes at step 4.